-Optical System Design I (with labs)
+- Optical System Design I (with labs)

-The scholarships at RIT are for three new classes that have been created for the RRPA program.
-Click each course to learn more:
+Scholarships are available for one remaining course at RIT that was created for the RRPA program.
+Click below to learn more:

 How to Apply

 Download the short application form (both pages must be completed).
 One scholarship per applicant will be considered.

 Fill out the short application form and email it to Melissa Higgins, firstname.lastname@example.org.